 2. Surgical wound complications.

-There are two methods for doing a gallbladder removal:
+There are two methods for gallbladder removal:

 - Open cholecystectomy: a small 3-5 cm wound in the upper-right abdomen below the rib cage.